 Compensation Peer Group.
 As noted above, Willis Towers Watson provides annual market data and other specific information on executive compensation and regularly meets with our compensation committee and management to discuss specific compensation data and compensation trends.
 To ensure that compensation levels are aligned with competitive market rates, our compensation consultant conducts an annual competitive compensation review or a "benchmarking study" in our fourth quarter which is used to review and help determine competitive cash and equity-based compensation for our executives for the following fiscal year.
 For the compensation review, market compensation data is extracted from published executive compensation surveys from Willis Towers Watson's own and other proprietary databases and annual proxy filings from peer group companies.
 The companies whose compensation we benchmark include paper and forest product companies and certain diversified manufacturing companies, some of which are principally based in New England, with whom we could potentially compete for executive talent.
-Because the size of the organizations in our compensation peer group varies, our compensation consultant adjusts the market data from our compensation peer group based on our revenue level to develop more comparable comparisons of executive compensation of our compensation peer group in our competitive compensation review from year to year, we make changes in the composition of our compensation of our compensation peer group.
+Because the size of the organizations in our compensation peer group varies, our compensation consultant adjusts the market data from our compensation peer group based on our revenue level to develop more comparable comparisons of executive compensation.
+While we use substantially the same compensation peer group in our competitive compensation review from year to year, we make changes in the composition of our compensation peer group to reflect mergers or other extraordinary corporate events (such as bankruptcy filings) and annually review and confirm the appropriate composition of our compensation peer group.
 The following compensation peer group, which was unchanged from the prior year, was used in the executive and director compensation surveys prepared by our compensation consultant to benchmark our executive compensation and non-employee director compensation programs for 2018 compensation:

-Albany International Corporation Dover Corporation Potlatch Corporation Altra Industrial Motion Corp.
-ESCO Corporation PTC Inc. Avid Technology Inc. Louisiana-Pacific Corporation RBC Bearings Inc. Charles River Laboratories Lydall, Inc. Thermo Fisher Scientific Inc. International Inc. Neenah Paper Inc. Watts Water Technologies Inc. CIRCOR International Inc. Packaging Corporation of America Xerium Technologies Inc. Columbus McKinnon Corporation
+Albany International Corporation Dover Corporation Potlatch Corporation

+Altra Industrial Motion Corp.
+ESCO Corporation PTC Inc.

+Avid Technology Inc. Louisiana-Pacific Corporation RBC Bearings Inc.

+Charles River Laboratories Lydall, Inc. Thermo Fisher Scientific Inc.

+International Inc.

+CIRCOR International Inc.

+Neenah Paper Inc.

+Watts Water Technologies Inc.

+Columbus McKinnon Corporation

+Packaging Corporation of America

+Xerium Technologies Inc.